ysskrishna/pypi-package-stats/README.md

 ## Changelog

-See [CHANGELOG.md](CHANGELOG.md) for a detailed list of changes and version history.
+See [CHANGELOG.md](https://github.com/ysskrishna/pypi-package-stats/blob/main/CHANGELOG.md) for a detailed list of changes and version history.

+## Releases

+For information on the release process and how to create new releases, see [RELEASE.md](https://github.com/ysskrishna/pypi-package-stats/blob/main/RELEASE.md).

 ## License